 The sport management comprehensive exam will be offered in three ways: take-home only, proctored only, or combination of take-home and proctored exams.
 The comprehensive examination committee will determine the dates of the exam and the timeframe for the students to return their responses.
 Both the exam and response return dates will be provided to the student well in advance of taking the exam to minimize interference of external entities (i.e., jobs, family issues, etc...).
-The chair of the comprehensive examination will oversee the administration of the comprehensive exams including the distribution of the written exam to the student, collection of the responses, dissemination of the answers to the other members of the comprehensive examination committee and scheduling the oral examination.
+The chair of the comprehensive examination will oversee the administration of the exam to the student, collection of the responses, dissemination of the answers to the other members of the comprehensive examination committee and scheduling the oral examination.